telvis07/jewel_runner/README.md

-An example to use CMUSphinx voice transcriber in Scala and print results in JSON format.
+An example to use [CMUSphinx speech transcriber](http://cmusphinx.sourceforge.net/doc/sphinx4/edu/cmu/sphinx/api/StreamSpeechRecognizer.html) in Scala and print results in JSON format.

 ### References